-One lawsuit recently filed against Gilead Sciences alleges that HIV patients suffered from up to a decade of “additional accumulated kidney and bone toxicity” from tenofovir disoproxil fumarate, the active ingredient in Viread and other similar medications, while the manufacturer withheld an equally effective yet safer product from the public.
-Lawyers claim that Gilead knew that their HIV drugs had to be given in high doses to be effective, which meant they could damage the kidneys and bones, yet the company failed to adequately warn patients or doctors about these side effects on the products’ labeling.
+According to this 2021 research by the National Institute of Health, a lawsuit recently filed against Gilead Sciences alleges that HIV patients suffered from up to a decade of “additional accumulated kidney and bone toxicity” from tenofovir disoproxil fumarate, the active ingredient in Viread and other similar medications, while the manufacturer withheld an equally effective yet safer product with patent protection in order to maximize profits .

 Viread Side Effects

 - Bone density issues

 - Serious kidney problems

 - Kidney and bone injuries

 - Bone loss